ggandor/leap.nvim/README.md

 ### Multiple target groups

-To show the last important feature, let's go back to the start position, and start a new jump - we will target the struct member on the line `available = oldwin->w_frame->fr_height;` near the bottom, using the pattern `fr`, by first pressing `s`, and then `f`:
+To show the last important feature, let's go back to the start position, and start a new jump - we will target the struct member on line 1100, near the bottom (`available = oldwin->w_frame->fr_height;`), using the pattern `fr`.
+Press `s`, and then `f`:

 ![quick example 3](../media/quick_example_3.png?raw=true)

-The blue labels indicate the "secondary" group of matches, where we start to reuse the available labels for a given pair (`s`, `f`, `n`... again).
-You can reach those by prefixing the label with `<space>`, that switches to the subsequent match group.
-For example, to jump to the "blue" `j` target, you should now press `r<space>j`.
+The blue labels indicate a secondary group of matches, where we start to reuse the available labels.
+You can reach those by pressing `<space>` first, which switches to the subsequent match group.
+To jump to our target (the blue `j`), you should now press `r` (to finish the pattern), and then `<space>j`.

-In very rare cases, if the large number of matches cannot be covered even by two label groups, you might need to press `<space>` multiple times, until you see the target labeled, first with blue, and then, after one more `<space>`, green.
+In very rare cases, if the large number of matches cannot be covered even by two label groups, you might need to press `<space>` multiple times, until you see the target label, first in blue, and then in green.
 (Substitute "green" and "blue" with the actual colors in the current theme.)

 ### Repeat and traversal